GameSquatch/earthquakes/README.md

 1. I think the most important right now is visual design.
 2. Next will be traversing a json object
 3. Lastly is just ideas for features.
 You can add them into the README here
+4. Making a search feature to allow users to refine their results to certain earthquakes.

 Git Instructions (Mac)
 ----------------------